KennethSC/Path-Finder-Visualizer/README.md

 ## Usage

-Clone this repository in your terminal using this command: git clone https://github.com/KennethSC/Path-Finder-Visualizer.git<br/>
+Clone this repository with this command: git clone https://github.com/KennethSC/Path-Finder-Visualizer.git<br/>
 Once the repository is cloned, run this command in the project's directory: 'npm start'.<br/>
 <br/>
 If you don't want to clone the repository then you could just feel free to use it here whenever: (Link Goes HERE)